TedHusted/awake/awake.md/awake.md

 Park and Tate exchange glances, and then Park says “First, thank you for speaking with us, Ms. Vargas.
 We know this must be difficult, given your connection with Mr. Geller.
 We’re here to go over a few specifics regarding the incident.”

-“Yes, I’ll help however I can.
+“Yes, I’ll help how ever I can.
 I think of Brent as a friend as well as a colleague.
 It’s all still a shock.”

 “We understand.
 I just want to confirm a few details to clarify the circumstances.
-Car accidents are very rare these days, given all of the safety features in newer models, and when they do happen, we investigate fully.”
+Car accidents are very rare these days, given all of the safety features in newer models.
+When they do happen, we investigate fully.”

 Tate spoke up, “Mr. Geller’s self-driving car, a fairly new Stratos EV, went off the road between Murray and Sunnyvale.
 Was there anything going on at work that might have distracted Mr. Geller?”